das-Abroxas/2025_Biohackathon_Documentation/src/results.md

 ## RO-Crate indexing for easier exploration

-The [**rocrate-indexer**](https://github.com/arunaengine/rocrate-indexer) tool implements a thin webserver that provides the following endpoints:
+The [**rocrate-indexer**](https://github.com/arunaengine/rocrate-indexer) implements a thin webserver that provides the following endpoints:

 ```
 [POST]   /crates/url                Add an RO-Crate from a URL to the index